 At one point, this person began to use a forceful technique, not learned from me.
 This led to a discussion about watching other people’s videos & how they work with horses.
 When we’re gathering intellectual information from other sources that we feel will help our knowledge, what we don’t realize is that these sources are conditioning habits in us at a much deeper level that we’re unaware of.
 Many are teaching us how to create narcissistic relationships with our horse & are based on human concepts of dominance & control.
 This is why I advocate for listening to our horses only & eliminating external sources.
 At a deeper level, we don’t realize that we are also learning that working with horses is a serious business & there is no room for fun or laughter.
 Watching those that we consider to be peers gives our power and self-confidence away to someone else.
 We watch these others because we don’t feel we are worthy or capable of doing these things ourselves.
 We’ve been conditioned through society to believe that learning & understanding must come from someone else, another institution, another human or we will be dismissed because we don’t have an alphabet of letters to add behind our signature.

 The point is that the information couldn’t pass the barrier to be accepted and expanded upon.
 I often use a term called “cracking the shell”.
-It refers to the realized or unrealized closed mind as a walnut and if I can just effect a single crack in the shell, it will lead to more cracks over time & can lead to total disintegration of the shell.
+It refers to the realized or unrealized closed mind as a walnut and if I can just effect a single crack in the shell, it will lead to more cracks over time & can lead to total disintegration of the shell if the participant is willing to explore.
 This discussion finally led to the elusive crack in the shell, but further cracks weren’t being expanded upon.
 So, what did it take to finally create an expanding crack in the shell?

 In a word – experience.
 Where passivity is the root of action, personal experience is the root of deeper understanding, not accumulated intellectual knowledge.
 After a lengthy time spent working with this person & their horse, at the end of the session, this person’s puppy came bounding over to greet & visit with us.
 During our ending discussions, this person couldn’t focus on our conversation because they were so focused on the antics of the puppy.
 When it was time to leave, I asked this person if they realized how many times they had laughed with delight in the past 15 minutes?
 The answer was no. We then discussed how focused this person had been on the puppy & dissected that focus as compared to the focus on the horse.
 We dissected the amount & level of amusement displayed toward the puppy & toward the horse.
 I further explained how horses want to be treated exactly like this puppy.
 They want to accompany us on long walks & be involved with everything we do in a day.
 This crack blew through the barrier in an instant, where I wasn’t able to create a single crack through knowledge for a lengthy period of time.